Categories

 For example, a retail chain anticipating holiday sales needs to predict seasonal hiring needs well in advance.
 A tech company, on the other hand, may need to plan for emerging skill gaps in areas like AI and cybersecurity.
 Workforce planning helps anticipate these shifts and prepare accordingly.

 The world of work is changing fast.
-Consider these factors:
+Consider these factors for 2026:

 • Skill shortages: According to a recent global survey, 77% of employers reported difficulty finding workers with the right skills.